adamgreenough/ava/docs/README.md

 - You know some HTML and CSS (or want to learn!).
 - You prefer writing in a real text editor over a web form.
 - You want a fast, personal site that you fully own and control.
+- You don't want to deal with deployment processes or build steps.
-- You don't want to manage a database or complex server setup.
+- You don't want to manage a database or complex server setup, just files.

 It won't be a good fit if you need a drag-and-drop page builder or a massive ecosystem of third-party themes.